akshzyx/create-service-accounts/README.md

 give any name

-Click on the download button on the right of your OAuth Client IDs and save the file with the following name :  credentials.JSON and "Bot credentials" folder
+Click on the download button on the right of your OAuth Client IDs and save the file with the following name :  `credentials.JSON` in the "Bot credentials" folder

 ## ENABLE Required API